IcookTacos/gopt/README.md

 ```

 ### /api/store
-Making a POST request towrads this endpoint with a key-value pair and the server will store these.
+Store a key-value pair.
+Asumes a data payload with key and value, see data.json below as example.
+Returns a 200 OK response and the key-value pair after successfull storeage.

 Call:
 ```bash